 However, Madeira is the third island that we visited on a rented motorbike.
 The same way we already had explored Palma de Mallorca and Lanzarote.
 We love to spend our holidays this way, sunbathing all holidays is not for us, we would probably die from boredom.

-SYTM: Taking your own motorbike to Madeira is not an option in the off-season since the ferry does not operate in winter months.
+SYTM: Taking your own motorbike to Madeira is not an option in the off-season since the ferry from Portugal to Madeira does not operate in winter months.
 Are there a lot of local motorcycle rental companies in Madeira?

 Planning our motorcycle travels, the first step is always locating the motorcycle rental companies online.
 Only then we focus on choosing the hotel, never the other way around.
 The hotel’s vicinity to the rental company is a priority, I could not imagine choosing a hotel located on the other coast.